 Which Sauna Suits Me?

-7 Health Benefits of Infrared Sauna
+7 Health Benefits of Infrared Saunas

-Detoxification: through assisting in sweat production which is one of the primary means of detoxification for our bodies.
+DETOXIFICATION: through assisting in sweat production which is one of the primary means of detoxification for our bodies.

-Pain relief: through relaxing your muscles and alleviating muscle aches and inflammation.
+PAIN RELIEF: through relaxing your muscles and alleviating muscle aches and inflammation.

-Weight Loss: as the heat generated by the sauna will cause your core temperature to increase, so will your heart rate which will work harder to lower your core temperature – effectively burning more calories.
+WEIGHT LOSS: as the heat generated by the sauna will cause your core temperature to increase, so will your heart rate which will work harder to lower your core temperature – effectively burning more calories.

-Skin Purification: through sweating, we allow our pores to open up and detoxify our body’s largest organ – our skin.
+SKIN PURIFICATION: through sweating, we allow our pores to open up and detoxify our body’s largest organ – our skin.
 This, in turn, allows our body to flush out any impurities our body had accumulated.

-Improved Circulation: as the heat from infrared saunas increases your core body temperature your circulation will increase along with it.
+IMPROVED CIRCULATION: as the heat from infrared saunas increases your core body temperature your circulation will increase along with it.

-Back Pain Relief: a study conducted with 50 patients identified using an infrared sauna assisting in significant relief from back pain.
+BACK PAIN RELIEF: a study conducted with 50 patients identified using an infrared sauna assisting in significant relief from back pain.